Global-Policy-Lab/gpl-covid/README.md

 #### Epidemiological data

 ##### Multi-country
-1. `Rscript codes/data/multi_country/download_6_countries_JHU.R`: Downloads 6 countries' data from the Johns Hopkins University Data underlying the dashboard [here](https://coronavirus.jhu.edu/map.html).
+1. `Rscript codes/data/multi_country/download_6_countries_JHU.R`: Downloads 6 countries' data from the Johns Hopkins University Data underlying [their dashboard](https://coronavirus.jhu.edu/map.html). **Note:** The JHU dataset format has been changing frequently, so it is possible that this script will need to be modified.

 ##### China
 1. For data from January 24, 2020 onwards, we relied on [an open source GitHub project](https://github.com/BlankerL/DXY-COVID-19-Data).
 Download the data and save it to [data/raw/china/DXYArea.csv](data/raw/china/DXYArea.csv).